Using the H5P Image Hotspot Question Tool

 8. Click Done to place the hotspot on the image.

 9. The hotspot will appear on the image.
 Click and drag it to the corresponding part of the image based on your feedback.
-Remember, the hotspot won't be visible to students.
+Remember, the hotspot will not be visible to students.

 You can edit, reorder and delete hotspots by clicking on them.